Wilmer Flores Player Props: Giants vs. Angels

 Wilmer Flores At The Plate

-- Flores has picked up an RBI in 30.9% of his games this year, with two or more RBI in 8.6% of his games.
-He has also plated three or more runs in one contest.
+- Flores has driven home a run in 25 games this year (30.5%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 37.0% of his games this year, with two or more runs scored in 3.7%.
+- He has scored in 31 games this season (37.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.